YottaDB/YDBDoc/Plugins/ydbaim.rst

 Quickstart
 -------------

 As a YottaDB plugin, AIM requires YottaDB.
 Install YottaDB and AIM together:

 .. code:: bash

    mkdir /tmp/tmp ; wget -P /tmp/tmp https://gitlab.com/YottaDB/DB/YDB/raw/master/sr_unix/ydbinstall.sh
    cd /tmp/tmp ; chmod +x ydbinstall.sh
-   sudo ./ydbinstall.sh --utf8 --verbose --aim
+   sudo ./ydbinstall.sh --utf8 --aim

-If you already have YottaDB installed, use the :code:`--plugins-only` option to install specified plugins.
+Omit the ``--utf8`` option if you do not want UTF-8 support installed.
+If you already have YottaDB installed, use ``sudo $ydb_dist/ydbinstall --aim --plugins-only --overwrite-existing`` to install or reinstall the AIM plugin without reinstalling YottaDB.

 -------------
 Installation
 -------------

-If you don't use the :ref:`quickstart` method, you can install YDB AIM from source.
+If you don't use the :ref:`quickstart` method, you can install YDBAIM from source.
+In addition to YottaDB and its requirements, YDBAIM requires ``cmake``, ``gcc``, ``git``, ``make``, and ``pkg-config``.
+Clone the YDBAIM repository, and then install the plugin, using the following commands:

-To install, you need :code:`cmake`, :code:`cc`, and :code:`ld` commands.

-Download the YDBAIM repository, and then install, using the following commands:

 .. code:: bash

-   git clone https://gitlab.com/YottaDB/Util/YDBAIM.git YDBAIM-master cd YDBAIM-master sudo -E ./install.sh
+   git clone https://gitlab.com/YottaDB/Util/YDBAIM.git YDBAIM-master cd YDBAIM-master mkdir build && cd build cmake .. make && sudo make install

 ----------
 Metadata